Customizing the Western Template

 - Change all instances of firstname.lastname@example.org to the email address of your own webmaster.
 This gives a reliable place for people to report broken links, etc.

-- Create a page called contact.shtml and put the contact information for your entire department there.
+In the footer there is a link called Contact Us.
+This links to a page called contact.shtml.
+This can be a form to send email to your site maintainer or you can simply put the contact information for your entire department there.
 You may even wish to include a map or other information about where you are located.
 If you wish to have a custom link to your building on the interactive Campus Map contact webhelp

 - The source for the banner is in /resources/source/banner940x89.psd .
 Layers are already set up for the department name and other useful layers.
 Conventions are a right-justified Avenir-font department name, and a full-color banner image of a detail that pertains to your department.
 A banner 89 pixels high is NOT a good candidate for a group photo, a building photo, or other highly detailed photo.
 Choose something simple and appealing or use the Sample Banner Images